Sébastien Turbot

-Sébastien Turbot (born 25 October 1976), is a French social entrepreneur.
+Sébastien Turbot (born 25 October 1976) is a French social entrepreneur.

 Life

-Turbot is the CEO and Chief Curator of eko6, a Canada-based consultancy that guides governments, cities, businesses and civil-society in creating engaging platforms that turn ideas into action.
-Sebastien’s work focuses on designing creative learning and living ecosystems that help communities develop skills and talents they need to address the evolving needs and complexities of current and future societies.
+As the CEO and Chief Curator of eko6, a consultancy based in Canada, Turbot oversees the guidance provided to governments, cities, businesses, and civil society organizations. eko6 specializes in creating engaging platforms aimed at translating ideas into actionable initiatives.
+Turbot's work primarily revolves around designing innovative learning and living ecosystems.
+These ecosystems are tailored to assist communities in developing the necessary skills and talents required to tackle the ever-evolving challenges of contemporary and future societies.

-As Board Member of Montreal International, Sébastien is actively supporting the city of Montréal’s attractiveness and competitiveness strategy notably on attracting, training and retaining skilled individuals.
+Turbot is a board member of Montréal International, where he actively contributes to the city's strategy to enhance its competitiveness, particularly in attracting, training, and retaining skilled individuals.
 He is the former executive director at the New Cities Foundation and former Culture(s) & Content Curator (TBWA, AUDITOIRE) and Global Director at Qatar Foundation's World Innovation Summit for Education.

-He is a Fellow at the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) and an advisory board member at Samuel Hall Consulting, a research and strategic consulting firm.
+Turbot is also a Fellow at the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) and serves on the advisory board member at Samuel Hall Consulting, a research and strategic consulting firm.
 Turbot is a lecturer and a frequently requested advisor and speaker at national and international conferences.

-In 2010, he joined TEDx Paris as the editorial director.
-In this role, he defined and designed the initiative's content strategy..
+In 2010, Turbot joined TEDx Paris as editorial director, where he defined and designed the initiative's content strategy.

-Prior to this, Turbot spent nearly a decade in Afghanistan.
-His interest in the global aid and development sector led him to establish Sayara Strategies (in 2004), a social communication agency that develops innovative strategies for complex environments.
+Prior to this role, Turbot spent nearly a decade in Afghanistan, driven by his interest in the global aid and development sector.
+In 2004, he established Sayara Strategies, a social communication agency that creates innovative strategies for complex environments.
 Turbot is also a board member at Afghanistan Libre, a not-for-profit founded by Chékéba Hachemi that fosters education for girls in Afghanistan.

 Valentin Spidault, a prominent fictiticious character featured in Nicolas Wild's best-selling comic “Kabul Disco” is based on Turbot's engagement with Sayara Strategies.